 Despite a growing increase in conversation around action on sustainability issues from corporations, brands and the media - the environmental and social issues being addressed seem to be worsening, not improving.

 At Ogilvy Consulting, we wanted to understand why.

-Using our partner the comparative text analysis platform of our partner, Relative Insight, we have analyzed the last 12 months of sustainability communications from the UK’s five most talked about brands, alongside the general population's online conversations, and media commentary.
+Using the comparative text analysis platform of our partner, Relative Insight, we have analyzed the last 12 months of sustainability communications from the UK’s five most talked about brands, alongside the general population's online conversations, and media commentary.

 We uncovered a disconnected conversation.

 Firstly, on the issues being discussed and secondly, on the ways in which they were being talked about.

 It seems that companies and brands have focused on the long-term, discussing issues within their operations at a supply chain scale, with the media following suit, leading on high-level agendas, sustainability targets and corporate investments.

 Yet for the public, the sustainability conversation is focused on the day-to-day and the immediate future - on what to wear, how to recycle and sustainable ways to eat.